jborjon/jborjon.github.io/notes/about-page-notes.md

 Maybe some, but not enough to hold a conversation.

-My teachers were always kind enough to commend my squeaky-clean grammar and rich vocabulary in Spanish.
+In school, my teachers were always kind enough to commend my squeaky-clean grammar and rich vocabulary in Spanish.

 *One day,* I told myself (yes, in Spanish), *I'll use English at the same level---or even better.*

 I was too young to know how thorny that would prove.
-So, when I was 18, I embraced my American nationality and moved to the US.
+So, when I was 18, I capitalized on my American nationality and moved to the US.

 The first years were rough.
 At my first job in the States, HR got involved when I offended a coworker because the word I used didn't mean what I thought it meant.
 I was too embarrassed to admit to a language deficiency, so I just promised it wouldn't happen again.